lcarlaw/meso/README.md

 ## Creating an archived case
 ### Download the model data
-The `get_data.py` script will download archived 1-hour forecasts either from the NCEI THREDDS or Google Cloud servers.
+The `get_data.py` script can download archived 1-hour forecasts either from the NCEI THREDDS or Google Cloud servers.
 1-hour forecasts were chosen over 0-hour analyses to recreate what would have been available to forecasters in real time. `get_data.py` will accept a single time or a time range.

 For this example, we'll download HRRR data during the August 10th, 2020 Midwest Derecho: